EmeraldCityProgrammingGroup/zero_to_deploy/agenda/01_agenda.md

 !SLIDE bullets
 # From Zero to Deploy #
-* Create a demo rails application
+* Create a demo Rails application
 * Commit our project to source control
 * Push our code up to GitHub
 * Deploy the application to production using Heroku